Frontiers reaches 6.4 on Journal Impact Factors

-The specialty sections of Frontiers in Communication welcome submission of the following article types: Book Review, Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Systematic Review, Technology Report, Empirical Study, Policy Brief, Specialty Grand Challenge and Community Case Study.
+The specialty sections of Frontiers in Communication welcome submission of the following article types: Book Review, Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Systematic Review, Technology Report, Policy Brief, Specialty Grand Challenge, Clinical Trial, Community Case Study and Empirical Study.

 When submitting a manuscript to Frontiers in Communication, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.

 Articles published in the specialty sections above will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in the Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Communication.